-When planning your move, factor in any differences in the cost of living while looking at housing and utility options.
+When planning to relocate your career, factor in any differences in the cost of living while looking at housing and utility options.
 Even nearby towns can have significant gaps in prices.
 Luckily, you can calculate these costs using tools online to remove some of the extra work.

 Be aware that some areas are shockingly expensive!
 It’s a lot more money to maintain the same lifestyle in New York or San Francisco as you had in Savannah or Charleston.

 If you have to move to an area with higher living expenses, this moment may be an excellent opportunity to negotiate a higher salary.
-Many companies are willing to tack on an additional pay increase to compensate for cost-of-living changes.
+Many companies are willing to tack on an additional pay increase to compensate for cost-of-living changes while relocating your career.

 Changing jobs and moving cities is stressful enough.
 You don’t want to make it any more stressful by trying to wing it on moving day.
 Plan out your move, so you arrive at your new residence a week or two before you start work.
 This should allow you time to unpack and settle into your new home.